 So, if you don’t have the hardware required to create Bitcoins, where can you get your hands on them?
 Well, the easiest way is to create an account on a Bitcoin exchange like Coinbase, where you can buy as well as sell them with your local currency.

-Now that you know what Bitcoins are and where they come from, how much are they really worth?
+Now that we have answered the question “What is Bitcoin?” and where it comes from, how much is one of them really worth?
 Bitcoins are expensive.
 Since the currency’s inception, its value has increased dramatically.
 At first, you could get one for just a few cents.
 These days?
 Well… you can follow along with the live price right here:

 Because of their high value, Bitcoins aren’t only used for online purchases, but can also serve as a great investment.
 They are popular among those living in countries like Venezuela, for example, who buy them to avoid losing their savings due to high inflation.
 However, as with any investment, the value of Bitcoins can decrease over time, which is something you should always keep in mind.